emqx/emqx-coap/README.md

 ----
 emq-coap support DTLS to secure UDP data.

-Please config coap.certfile and coap.keyfile in emq_coap.conf.
+Please config coap.certfile and coap.keyfile in emqx_coap.conf.
 If certfile or keyfile are invalid, DTLS will be turned off and you could read a error message in system log.

 ClientId, Username, Password and Topic